ogzaitsev/Online-Shop/README.md

 # Online-Shop
 Spring Boot shop web application
 ## Description
 **This project is currently in development!
-New features are pushed regularly.**
+New features are coming soon.**

 This is a E-commerce Shop developed in Java language using Spring Boot and other tools, such as Maven, PostgreSQL, Hibernate.
 Basically, it consists of two parts: